 Do you know that not all car buyers test drive their chosen vehicles before purchasing them?
-This is shocking but true: in 2012, Time reported that more than one in ten new-car buyers splurge on the auto purchase without taking the car out for spin.
+This is shocking but true: in 2012, Time reported that more than one in ten new-car buyers splurge on the auto purchase without taking the car out for a spin.
 A 2012 Maritz Research survey also reveals that about 11.4 percent of car buyers didn’t take the car on the road before they bought it.
-The reason consumers don’t bother to test drive the cars is because they hate car salesmen.
-They would skip the test drive if it means spending less time dealing with the sales staff.
+The reason consumers don’t bother to test drive the cars is that they hate car sales associates.
+They will skip the test drive if it means spending less time dealing with the sales staff.

 Car buyers can browse Tred’s site to select one or two cars they want to take for a spin at their chosen time and place.
 Then, Tred employees will bring the chosen vehicles to the shoppers’ home or office.
-The customer can take each car for a 15-mile test drive, and he or she will be accompanied by the Tred employee during the drive.
-The service clearly saves car buyers a lot of time and money, and spares them the pressure and stress that comes with dealing and driving with an auto salesman.
+The customer can take each car for a 15-mile test drive, and he or she will be accompanied by the Tred employee during the ride.
+The service saves car buyers a lot of time and money and spares them the pressure and stress that comes with dealing and driving with an auto salesperson.

 A Novel Idea

 Tred’s $19 is a reasonable price, considering the convenience that comes with it.
 The service was designed with car buyers in mind.
 A 2011 Kelley Blue Book survey revealed that 56 percent of consumers would certainly schedule a test drive if the vehicle is brought to them and 70 percent favored to do a test drive alone or with someone else aside from the dealer.